You have decided to generate solar power, picked out your solar panels, and a solar power inverter is next on the list!

 Pure Sine Wave Inverters are the more expensive type.
 They produce electrical currents similar to the power you receive from the electric company.
 This type is best if you are powering sensitive equipment.

 Modified Sine Wave Inverters are less expensive and better for simpler equipment.
 This is because the quality of the sine wave isn’t as good as it would be with a Pure Sine Wave Inverter.
-However, if you need to power small basic appliances, power tools, or lighting, this option is fine for your needs.
+However, this option is fine for your needs if you need to power small basic appliances, power tools, or lighting.

 You’ll also be able to choose between low-frequency and high-frequency Pure Sine Wave Inverters.